 Common pathogens responsible for this infection include Staphylococcus aureus, Streptococcus species, gram-negative bacilli, and Neisseria gonorrhoeae.

 Patients present with a swollen, warm, stiff, and painful joint.
 Fever may be present.
 The majority of the time, a single joint (usually the knee) is involved.
 Symptoms develop over 1-2 weeks.
-If the infection is caused by N. gonorrhoeae, patients classically also present with a rash and tenosynovitis.
-If the infection is due to fungi or mycobacteria, the symptoms may be more subtle and may worsen more gradually.
+If the infection is caused by N gonorrhoeae, patients classically also present with a rash and tenosynovitis.
+If the infection is due to fungi or mycobacteria, the symptoms may be subtler and may worsen more gradually.

 Treatment requires drainage of the joint (surgically or by repeated needle aspiration) in combination with antimicrobial therapy.